nRF24/CircuitPython_nRF24L01/docs/examples.rst

 Multiceiver Example
 --------------------

+.. versionadded:: 1.2.2

+.. versionchanged:: 1.2.4
+    no longer uses ACK payloads for responding to node 1.

 This example shows how use a group of 6 nRF24L01 transceivers to transmit to 1 nRF24L01 transceiver. `This technique is called "Multiceiver" in the nRF24L01 Specifications Sheet <https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#G1104474>`_